What is processed food?

 Which processed foods should you avoid?
-Registered nutritionist Nicola Shubrook shares 10 foods to swap for healthier alternatives, as well as recipe suggestions
+Registered nutritionists Nicola Shubrook and Dr Frankie Phillips share 10 foods to swap for healthier alternatives

 When we’re busy or don’t know what to cook, it can be easier to reach for a pre-prepared supermarket meal, thinking it may be a healthy option, but often, these types of foods are ultra processed, which can mean they're high in sugar, salt or unhealthy fats such as artificial trans fats.
 A processed food means that it's been altered in some way during the preparation, such as freezing, canning, baking or drying.
 While not all processed foods are bad for us, some of the more highly or 'ultra' processed variations should be minimised in the diet.